A World View From the Sea

 Beginners Welcome!
 Our professional guides are here to help

 SUP stands for “Stand Up Paddleboard”, and is a water sport where participants stand on a long board and paddle to move through the water.
 In this program, participants will be able to experience the world of viewing two art pieces from the sea.
 Beginners as well as those with previous SUP experience are all invited to join as you will be taken care of by experienced guides.
-After learning the basics of SUP and completing a safety check, we will paddle to the island of Bentenjima to see the Sea Crossing art piece.
+After learning the basics of SUP and completing a safety check, we will paddle around the sea of Akasaki.

 Connect with Michiko Ishimure’s Poem Souls